syncfusion-content/wpf-docs/wpf/SpellChecker/Getting-Started.md

 You can add the `SfSpellChecker` to an application by the following steps,

-1. Create a WPF project in Visual Studio and include following assemblies.
+1. Create a WPF project in Visual Studio and include following assembly.

-    * Syncfusion.SpellChecker.Base
     * Syncfusion.SfSpellChecker.WPF

-2. Add the `SfSpellChecker` inside the `TextBox` control to perform spell check.
+2. Add `TextBox` control and set `SfSpellChecker.SpellChecker` attached property to perform spell check.

 {% tabs %}
 {% highlight XAML %}